In this guide

 The tech and creative sector is growing, with some Amsterdam-based companies opening Almere offices as they expand.
 The city has invested in business parks — the Almere Business District near the Centrum and the logistics zones near the A6 motorway are the main concentrations.

 For salary benchmarking before you accept an offer, use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 The Working in the Netherlands guide covers employment contracts, 30% ruling, and what to expect from Dutch workplace culture.

 Getting Registered